Envirometrix/PredictiveSoilMapping/07-Soil_organic_carbon.md

 <p class="caption">(\#fig:scheme-soc-prof2)Determination of soil organic carbon density and stock for standard depth intervals: example of an organic soil profile from Canada.</p>
 </div>

-Note that only 3–4% of the total soil profiles in the world have organic carbon content above 8% (soils with ORC >12% are classified as organic soils or histosols in USDA and/or WRB classifications and are even less frequent), hence soil-depth functions of organic carbon content and derivation of OCS for organic soils are specific for patches of organic soils.
+Only 3–4% of the total soil profiles in the world have organic carbon content above 8% (soils with ORC >12% are classified as organic soils or histosols in USDA and/or WRB classifications and are even less frequent), hence soil-depth functions of organic carbon content and derivation of OCS for organic soils are specific for patches of organic soils.
 On the other hand, organic soils carry much more total OCS.
 Precise processing and mapping of organic soils is, therefore, often crucial for accurate estimation of total OCS for large areas.
 Therefore, it is fairly important to use a good PTF to fill in missing values for BLD for organic soils.
 As a rule of thumb, organic soil will rarely exhibit a density greater than some minimum value e.g. 120 kg/m$^3$ because even though SOC content can be >50%, bulk density of such soil gets proportionally lower and bulk density is physically bound with how material is organized in soil (unless soils is artificially compacted).
 Also, using correct estimates for coarse fragments is important as otherwise, if CRF is ignored, total stock will be over-estimated [@poeplau2017soil].

 A somewhat more straightforward way to estimate OCS for a list of soil profiles vs spline fitting is: